RupeshKumar4511/Full_Stack_Development/Mongodb/README.md

   // orders collection
   { "_id": 101, "user_id": 1, "items": ["Laptop", "Mouse"], "total": 1200 }

+  // To fetch related data: use $lookup (similar to a join).
   // The above way is not efficient.